castratton/uafR/README.md

 # uafR
 ## Objective

-This working repository is dedicated to the development of an R package capable of streamlining the processing of GCMS outputs.
+Create an R package that automates GC/MS processing.

 ## Repository structure

-* Input data are stored in the "data" directory.
+* Input data are stored in "\data"
-* Scripts that preform the alignment are stored in the "scripts" directory.
+* Functions are in "\R"
-* The "results" directory contains the outputs of the scripts.